HZcohort/DiNetxify/README.md

 #### After disease trajectory plot:

-After generating the disease trajectory plot, the visualization will be exported as an image file in your preferred format (.jpg, .svg, or .png).
+After generating the disease trajectory plot, the visualization will be exported as image files in your preferred format (.jpg, .svg, and .png).

 ### 4.5 Three dimension plot